 Signs of Adderall Addiction

-If you’re concerned that you or a loved one may be addicted to Adderall, there are some signs you may notice.
-These signs include:
+If you’re concerned that you or a loved one may be addicted to Adderall, there are some signs to be aware of, including:

 - Taking Adderall without a prescription